BRAMCOTE UNITY PARK

 The newly formed pathways add another 1.2km allowing you to link with walks onto other land within the Bramcote Unity Park with exciting things to see along the way.
 We will be providing many improvements including bird hides, bee-keeping area, an area for early-years outdoor education classes & picnic spots, woodland play areas, appropriate signage, defibrillator point and last but not least, bins.
 There are significant benefits to mental health from being outdoors, this new park provides more reasons to get outside.

 Whilst the bees will be working hard pollinating the local gardens, we will be including many ecological improvements to the entire park to encourage the maximum diversity of urban wildlife we can possibly sustain.
-To name but a few, we will be building nine wildlife and habitat ponds on the site (where none currently exist) to encourage invertebrates to live, birds to drink and encourage insects.
+We will be adding a large wildlife and habitat pond between the proposed houses to encourage invertebrates to live, birds to drink and encourage insects.
 We will be implementing bat box schemes across the network of trees, too.
 Insect log-stacks will be added across the site which will come following our tree management & maintenance programme encouraging all manner of wild insects and mammals to have a place to thrive.
 Our ecological survey has identified a paucity of wildlife across the site and this can, and will, be vastly improved.

 LET'S MAKE IT WORK